dimajix/flowman/docs/plugins/mssqlserver.md

 ## Usage

-In order to connect to a MS SQL Server or Azure SQL database, you need to specify a [JDBC connection](../spec/connection/jdbc.md) and use that one in a [JDBC relation](../spec/relation/jdbcTable.md) as follows:
+In order to connect to an MS SQL Server or Azure SQL database, you need to specify a [JDBC connection](../spec/connection/jdbc.md) and use that one in a [JDBC relation](../spec/relation/jdbcTable.md) as follows:

 ```yaml